Jennifer Lopez and Ben Affleck celebrate marriage with family, friends in Georgia

 Paparazzi has feverishly trailed the couple since they rekindled their romance last year, from the earliest stages of the courtship, to their red carpet debut at last year's Venice International Film Festival and their recent honeymoon in Paris.

-Representatives for the couple did not immediately respond to request for comment Sunday.
+Representatives for the couple did not immediately respond to a request for comment Sunday.

 for more features.